-Wilson in 1916 won 49 percent of the vote to 46 percent for Hughes.
+In November, Wilson won 49 percent of the vote to 46 percent for Hughes.
 Wilson then turned his attention to urging Europe's warring nations to negotiate a compromise settlement – a peace without victory for either side.
-Opposing the kind of alliances that had accompanied Europe's going to war, Wilson proposed a peace in which all the warring parties and neutrals would join a League of Nations, a league that would guarantee to all nations "fundamental rights, equal sovereignty, freedom from aggression, freedom of the seas, and eventual disarmament."
-The League of Nations, he announced, would "insure peace and justice throughout the world."
+He was opposed to the kind of alliances that had accompanied Europe's going to war, and he proposed a peace in which all the warring parties and neutrals would join a League of Nations, a league that would guarantee to all nations "fundamental rights, equal sovereignty, freedom from aggression, freedom of the seas, and eventual disarmament."
+The League of Nations, he announced, would "ensure peace and justice throughout the world."

-Germany missed another opportunity.
-It took no advantage of opinion in the United States.
-The opinions of Germany's Social Democratic Party did not prevail while the nation's hawkish newspapers and others continued to oppose any compromise.
+Germany's hawkish newspapers and others continued to oppose any compromise.
 For them there was no substitute for military victory.
-Again Germany was erring on the side of toughness.
 Some Germans believed that the United States was already in effect in the war on the side of Britain.
-Germany's Supreme Command assured King William that if submarine warfare brought the United States into the war, Britain would be forced to sue for peace before U.S. troops could arrive in significant numbers.
+Germany's Supreme Command assured King William that if submarine warfare brought the United States into the war, Britain would be forced to sue for peace before US troops could arrive in significant numbers.
 Many were inclined to accept the judgment of their nation's leading military men on military matters.
 And so too was Kaiser Wilhelm, who accepted their analysis.

-Wilhelm was nervous and wanted peace, but he also wished for a military victory, and he was determined to carry out his role as Germany's God-appointed ruler.
+Wilhelm was nervous and wanted peace.
+He was alarmed about the suffering of his subjects and disgusted by Britain's naval blockade.
+And he also wished for a military victory.
+He was determined to carry out his role as Germany's God-appointed ruler.
 His government notified Washington of its intentions to resume unrestricted submarine warfare.
 It offered American ships passage to one British port a week, at Falmouth – a ship that, to avoid being torpedoed, had to be marked by flags, painted with certain signs, and had to follow a described sea lane across the Atlantic.
 The Wilson administration rejected all this, and on January 31, 1917, the Germans began their new program of submarine warfare.

-Wilson, always under attack in the United States for being too soft, responded with a call for "armed neutrality," which meant the arming of U.S. merchant ships to defend themselves against submarines.
+Wilson, under attack in the United States for being too soft, responded with a call for "armed neutrality," which meant the arming of US merchant ships to defend themselves against submarines.
 The British moved to influence opinion in the United States, and on February 28 it made public a telegram that Germany's new Secretary of State, Arthur Zimmermann, had sent in mid-January to the German minister in Mexico.
-The telegram advised the minister in Mexico that war between the United States and Germany might come with Germany's new submarine offensive and that the minister was to offer Mexico an alliance with Germany and promise Mexico the return of Arizona, New Mexico and Texas.
-In learning of the telegram, the U.S. public was aroused.
-It was the wave of indignation that Wilson had feared.
+The telegram advised the minister in Mexico that war between the United States and Germany might come with Germany's new submarine offensive.
+He said that Germany would offer Mexico an alliance with Germany and promised Mexico the return of Arizona, New Mexico and Texas.
+Britain's release of the telegram had an impact.
+A wave of indignation swept across the US, the indignation that Wilson had feared.

-A filibuster in the U.S. Senate killed the bill for arming merchant ships.
-And during the month of March, Americans debated whether to go to war.
-Pacifists in the United States had some stature, with roots going back into the 19th century in the abolitionist, woman's suffrage and labor movements.
+During the month of March, Americans debated whether to go to war.
+Pacifists in the United States had some stature, with roots going back to the 19th century in the abolitionist, woman's suffrage and labor movements.
 The socialist leader, Eugene Debs, came out of retirement and described the war as a squabble over profits for businessmen and munitions makers.
 Socialists accused big business of fomenting war in order to profit from arms sales, and they complained that the United States was going to war for the capitalist class at the expense of the working class.
 Anarchists, leftist labor leaders, pacifist Christian ministers, various editors and a few politicians held firm against the war.
-In the U.S., millions were against going to war in Europe, but millions favored war, believing that Americans should stand up and fight for America's rights.
+But millions favored war, believing that the US should stand up and fight for its rights.
 Theodore Roosevelt was with those favoring war.
-Roosevelt still believed that fighting wars was spiritually uplifting.
-And now that Russia had overthrown its monarchy and transformed itself into a democracy, it was argued that the United States would be fighting a war against autocracy.
+He still believed that fighting wars was spiritually uplifting.
+Russia had overthrown Tsar Nicholas in February, and it was argued that the US would be fighting a war against autocracy.

-Billy Sunday was cheered by the decision, and his view was echoed by the Los Angeles Times, which joined Billy Sunday in claiming that the United States was on its way to fighting "Christ's war."
-Some pacifistic ministers protested that the war was a violation of Christianity.
-A few Americans were embittered, and some saw Wilson as acting on behalf of big business.
-But many who had opposed going to war or had had doubts about it now believed that it was their duty to support the war effort.
+The evangelist Billy Sunday was cheered by the decision, and his view was echoed by the Los Angeles Times, which joined Billy Sunday in claiming that the United States was on its way to fighting "Christ's war."
+There were religious leaders who protested that the war was a violation of Christianity.
+A few Americans were embittered, and some joined those who Wilson as acting on behalf of big business.
+But many who had opposed going to war or had harbored doubts about it now believed that it was their duty to support the war effort.
 War meant that young American men would die, and the patriotic thing to do was to lend a hand in the coming struggle.